michaelmonson/zombie/README.md

 In a seperate terminal window start the server by entering `node server.js`

-Go to http://localhost:3000 and login via facebok or local.
+Go to http://localhost:3000 and login via facebook or local.
 Once you are logged in you can send simple chat messages to yourself.

 ###Additional Features: